Sexual harassment: Impact

+"Is it just a joke?" animates the story of a girl getting sexually harassed at school over her friendship with a boy.

 The impact of sexual harassment can vary.
 In research carried out by the EU Fundamental Rights Agency, 17,335 female victims of sexual assault were asked to name the feelings that resulted from the most serious incident of sexual assault that they had encountered since the age of 15.
 'Anger, annoyance, and embarrassment were the most common emotional responses, with 45% of women feeling anger, 41% annoyance, and 36% embarrassment.
-Furthermore, close to one in three women (29%) who has experienced sexual harassment have said that they felt fearful as a result of the most serious incident, while one in five (20%) victims say that the most serious incident made themselves feel ashamed of what had taken place.
-In other situations, harassment may lead to temporary or prolonged stress or depression depending on the recipient's psychological abilities to cope and the type of harassment and the social support or lack thereof for the recipient.
+Furthermore, close to one in three women (29%) who have experienced sexual harassment have said that they felt fearful as a result of the most serious incident, while one in five (20%) victims say that the most serious incident made them feel ashamed of what had taken place.
+In other situations, harassment may lead to temporary or prolonged stress or depression, depending on the recipient's psychological abilities to cope and the type of harassment and the social support or lack thereof for the recipient.
 Harnois and Bastos (2018) show an association between women's perceptions of workplace sexual harassment and self-reported physical health.
 In addition, a study conducted in 2010 indicated that workplace sexual harassment is linked to greater mental health issues and lower job satisfaction, regardless of assessment technique or gender.
 Psychologists and social workers report that severe or chronic sexual harassment can have the same psychological effects as rape or sexual assault.
 For example, in 1995, Judith Coflin committed suicide after chronic sexual harassment by her bosses and coworkers.
 Her family was later awarded six million dollars in punitive and compensatory damages.
 Victims who do not submit to harassment may also experience various forms of retaliation, including isolation and bullying.

+Illustration portraying the humiliation that repeated workplace harassment has caused for a young woman.

-As an overall social and economic effect every year, sexual harassment deprives women from active social and economic participation and costs hundreds of millions of dollars in lost educational and professional opportunities for mostly girls and women.
+As an overall social and economic effect every year, sexual harassment deprives women from active social and economic participation; it costs hundreds of millions of dollars in lost educational and professional opportunities for mostly girls and women.
 However, the quantity of men implied in these conflicts is significant.